-- 1. Send a text to let you know when attendance has fallen below 96% - 2.
-Send home a letter informing you when attendance has fallen below 95% to draw attention of this to you. - 3.
-Below 90%, outlining the need for improvement in attendance an invitation to an Improving Attendance Meeting will be sent.
-If no improvement in attendance is seen after Stages 1 and 2, an Action Plan will be put in place at this meeting. - 4.
+- 1. Send home a letter informing you when attendance has fallen below 95% to draw attention of this to you. - 2.
+Below 92%, outlining the need for improvement in attendance an invitation to an Improving Attendance Meeting will be sent.
+If no improvement in attendance is seen after Stages 1 and 2, an Action Plan will be put in place at this meeting. - 3.
 If no improvement is seen, referral to the Local Authority's Participation Team, who will try to resolve the situation by agreement.
 However, they may recommend legal action is taken.
 This may involve the issuing of Penalty notices or prosecution in a Magistrate's Court.